bruvellu/cephalic-furrow/3-text/furrow.md

 We used the ImageJ Temporal-Color Code script with the mpl-viridis colorscheme to visualize the fold dynamics.
 To segment membranes and quantify apical cell areas we used MorphoLibJ plugin in ImageJ [@Legland2016-cp].
 To analyze the tortuosity of the epithelium we straightened the vitelline envelope using the Straighten tool in ImageJ, and applied gaussian blur and thresholding to extract the outline of the epithelium in dorsal views.
+For ablation analysis, kymographs were obtained using the Fiji plugin Multi_Kymograph (https://github.com/fiji/Multi_Kymograph) on cell edges in the direction perpendicular to the cuts.
+The kymographs were binarized and distance between edges versus time was linearly fitted to obtain the recoil velocity.
 We used custom Python and R scripts to generate plots, and Inkscape to assemble the figure plates and illustrations.
-All the data, code, analyses, and figures is available in the repository https://git.mpi-cbg.de/cosserme/cephalic-furrow.
+All the data, code, analyses, and figures is available in the repository [@Vellutini_undated-ou]

 # Acknowledgements